-- 1. Masterplan to be prepared in conjunction with relevant stakeholders for development of a technology park. - 2.
+- 1. Masterplan to be prepared in conjunction with relevant stakeholders for development of a technology park.
+(Proposals shall be subject to the policies and objectives contained in the DoECLG Guidelines (2012) on access to national roads and the intensification of access onto national roads.
+Refer to Objective RI-013 in this plan). - 2.
 To provide for ecological park in conjunction with education, heritage and artistic uses and appropriate landuses. - 3.
-To provide for water sport activities, amenity use subject to preparation of feasibility study and action plan. - 4.
-To provide for linear amenity route along railway line. - 5.
+To provide for water sport activities, amenity use subject to preparation of feasibility study and action plan.

+- 4. To provide for linear amenity route along railway line. - 5.
 To investigate potential for forest park. - 6.
 To provide for river walk. - 7.
-To protect water resource. - 8.
-To facilitate the sustainable development of Farnham Estate in accordance with best practices. - 9.
-To facilitate appropriate redevelopment of St. Felims using conservation-led best practices.

-- 10. To provide for a neighbourhood facility. - 11.To maintain an exclusion zone along the length of the river, which would be kept free from development, this would be 10-20 meters depending on gradients along both sides of the river.
-This area will form a linear parkway and wildlife corridor. - 22.
+To protect water resource. - To facilitate the sustainable development of Farnham Estate in accordance with best practices. - 9.
+To facilitate appropriate redevelopment of St. Felims using conservation-led best practices. - 10.
+To provide for a neighbourhood facility. - 11.
+To maintain an exclusion zone along the length of the river, which would be kept free from development, this would be 10-20 meters depending on gradients along both sides of the river.
+This area will form a linear parkway and wildlife corridor. - 12.
 Development here is limited to development that complements uses intended for IDA Industrial Lands adjacent, and proposals must be accompanied by an ecological report.
+Development shall be considered if it is complimentary to and consistent with the strategic transport function of the national road network.
+(Proposals shall be subject to the policies and objectives contained in the DoECLG Guidelines (2012) on access to national roads and the intensification of access onto national roads.
+Refer to Objective RI-013 in this plan).